jgericardo/pytorch-playground/README.md

 and Chris Olah’s [articles](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) about neural networks.

-Just as with research and open-source, feel free to extend this work as well to your own ideas and applications as well.
+Just as with research and open-source, feel free to extend this work to your own ideas and applications as well.
 Below are some implementation and setup details to get you started.